 Delta has many Caribbean flights from New York and Atlanta.

-5. Caribbean to Hawaii with a US stopover (Delta and Alaska Airlines)
+5. Caribbean to Hawaii (Delta and Alaska Airlines)

 Even cheaper than US to Hawaii is Caribbean to Hawaii, just 25,000 miles round-trip!
 This is because Flying Blue puts the Caribbean and Hawaii in the same award region.